TeeOne23/ivmf/README.md

 ## General Advice
 * Find an organization that will reimburse your tuition costs if you want to further/start your college education.
 Organizations can get a tax credit of $5,250.00 per employee per year.

 * Learn to teach yourself skills versus relying on formal classroom settings.
-This is another skill that will impact you the rest of your life.
+This is another skill that will impact you the rest of your life and set you apart.